nais/oslomet-nais-docs/docs/theme-dev/cinder-docs.md

         Orange
 ```

-Implementation of section urls works by finding recursively first nav item that is not a section.
-This ensures that script does not break if page is contained inside more nested sections.
+Implementation of section urls works by recursively finding first nav item that is not a section.
+This ensures that script does not break if a page is contained inside more nested sections.